FranciscoLGM/Ethereum-Auction-Smart-Contract/README.md

 ### 🔨 `bid()`

-- Places a new valid bid.
+- Places a new bid.
-- Requires at least 5% more than the current highest bid.
-- Adds previous highest bid to `pendingReturns`.
+- Enforces minimum 1 ETH and 5% increment over previous bid.
-- Extends `endTime` by 10 minutes if bid is close to deadline.
+- Extends time if near deadline.
+- Automatically finalizes if time expired.
 - Emits `NewBid`.
-- Automatically finalizes auction if time has expired.

 ### 💸 `partialRefund()`

-- Lets users withdraw their refundable bids during the **active** auction.
+- Allows outbid participants to withdraw their ETH **during** the auction.
+- No commission applied.
 - Emits `PartialRefund`.
-- No commission is deducted.

 ### 🏆 `getWinner()`

-- Returns address and amount of the winning bid.
+- Returns the winner's address and amount.
-- Only available **after** the auction is finalized.
+- Only callable **after** auction ends.

 ### 📜 `getAllBids()`

-- Returns full history of all bids placed.
+- Returns an array with all placed bids.

 ### ⏳ `getRemainingTime()`

-- Returns remaining time in seconds until auction ends.
+- Returns remaining seconds until auction ends.
-- Returns `0` if auction has ended.
+- Returns `0` if finalized or expired.

 ### 🛑 `finalizeAuction()`

-- Publicly callable.
-- Finalizes the auction if the time has passed and sets the winner.
+- Finalizes auction publicly if time has ended.
+- Sets the winner.
 - Emits `AuctionEnded`.

 ### 💳 `refundAll()`

-- Owner-only.
+- Callable only by owner.
-- Refunds all non-winning bids with a 2% commission deducted.
+- Processes all non-winning refunds with **2% fee**.
-- Uses `.call()` for fund transfers.
-- Emits `Refunded` for each address.
+- Emits `BidRefunded` for each address.

 ### 💰 `withdrawWinningBid()`

-- Transfers winning bid amount plus accumulated commissions to owner.
+- Allows owner to withdraw winning bid + commissions.
 - Emits `OwnerWithdrawal`.

+### 🚨 `forceTerminateAuction()`

+- Lets owner force-end the auction **before** `endTime`.
+- Emits `AuctionForceEnded`.

+### 🆘 `emergencyWithdraw()`

+- Emergency function for owner to drain contract funds.
+- Emits `EmergencyWithdrawal`.

 ### 🚫 `receive()` / `fallback()`

-- Rejects any direct ETH transfers or invalid calls.
-- Protects the contract from unintended deposits or `selfdestruct` attacks.
-- Reverts with a clear error message:

 ```solidity
 receive() external payable {